Travel groups look east for 2012 bright spots

 China is expected to account for 100 million arrivals by 2020 as the country's booming economy translates into corporate investments outside China and into rising wealth for the broader population, according to the UNWTO.

-German travel group TUI AG (TUIGn.DE), the owner of Europe's largest tour operator TUI Travel TT.L, will bring its first groups of Chinese tourists to Europe in the summer on a package tour of Europe's cities.
+German travel group TUI AG, the owner of Europe's largest tour operator TUI Travel, will bring its first groups of Chinese tourists to Europe in the summer on a package tour of Europe's cities.

 "We're calling it the tour of the Museum of Europe," CEO Michael Frenzel said, highlighting that TUI is the only European tour operator to have a licence to organise international travel for China.